 Cooking with toddlers

-Mini quesadillas are perfect for cooking with toddlers.
-Here’s why:
+Quesadillas are a perfect easy recipe for cooking with toddlers.
+Here's why:

 - No raw ingredients